La Pulla: Reception

 Daniela Cristancho Serrano from Directo Bogotá, a magazine owned by the Pontifical Xavierian University, said that La Pulla "uses colloquial language, irony, and dramatization [for their videos]" and said that the team of the program is "irreverent."

-The program, however, has been strongly criticized on social media.
+The program has been criticized on social media for its vulgar tone.
 In an article published in April 2017 by Nathalia Acero in the section El librepensador of the website of the Universidad Externado de Colombia called "Lo malo, lo bueno y lo bien feo de La Pulla" (The bad, the good, and the very ugly of La Pulla), she states:

-There are some users on social media whose argument is that La Pulla is not a good journalism; they underline that the way María Paulina Baena expresses herself not just deviates from the standards of "good" journalism, but also just "screams out" the news, and does not just tells it.
+There are some users on social media whose argument is that La Pulla is not a good journalism; they underline that the way María Paulina Baena expresses herself not just deviates from the standards of "good" journalism, but also just "screams out" the news, rather than just telling them.

-Despite criticism, La Pullas YouTube channel enjoys broad popularity, with over 1.3 million subscribers and around 203 million views total (as of March, 2025).